-Before moving to North Saanich, I spent 25 years practicing law in Edmonton and was privileged to sit on the Boards of several public companies and to serve as Chair of the Board of Northern Alberta Institute of Technology (NAIT).
+Before moving to North Saanich, I spent 25 years practicing law in Edmonton and was privileged to sit on the Boards of several large companies and to serve as Chair of the Board of Northern Alberta Institute of Technology (NAIT).

 In 2011 my husband, Timothy Christian, who is also a lawyer, (and now a writer: TimothyJChristian.com) and I were bicycling in France.
 While drinking a lovely bottle of local wine in the countryside, we decided to retire from law and to explore new directions in our lives.